 Instead, I can FOCUS because I know all of it is on the schedule and I’ll be following the plan, so therefore it WILL be taken care of.

 I’ve also found that when all tasks have a slot on my schedule and I have a detailed overview of the whole week, rather than a long overwhelming to-do list, it becomes very clear that there is only so much time for each task.
 With that in mind (and seeing that detailed schedule in front of me) I’m less likely to drag tasks out.
 Instead…

 I finish tasks.
 I get it done.

-Yes, if you are an entrepreneur who loves the freedom and feeling of having a flexible schedule, this might feel very rigid at first.
+Yes, if you are an entrepreneur that loves the freedom and feeling of having a flexible schedule, this might feel very rigid at first.
 But think of it for a second.
 By being this productive, now you can open up time slots in your schedule for “free time” and other fun things AND be able to truly enjoy it because you know all the to-dos are taken care of.

-That’s what I’ve come call true freedom.
+That’s what I’ve come to call true freedom.

 At the end of the day I feel proud of myself for not only having been productive but taking active steps towards creating the results I want.

 - Throw away your to-do list, STICK with the plan, feel the resistance and do it anyway.